 Use this option when you want the user to mark completion or acceptance of a task, or to provide an answer to a question.

 Use this option when you want a date entered.
-If you want the date entered to be flagged as an expiration date and trigger workflow notifications, select the Expiration checkbox (more information in the attributes section further below).
+If you want the date entered to be flagged as an expiration date and trigger workflow notifications, select the Expiration checkbox.
+More information can be found in the Attributes section further below.

 Use this field when you want a number entered.
 Note that if you don't choose a decimal value, the field will not accept decimal places.
 Also, note that this field will accept a default value.
 If you don't supply a value, the field remains null (blank) until a value is entered.